- Location and Housing

 Estimated Additional Out-of-Pocket Costs

 Pitt sends a limited number of students per semester to UPF.
-In addition to applying to the Pitt Study Abroad application above, be sure to review UPF's factsheet regarding their application requirements for incoming exchange students.
-A formal nomination from Pitt Study Abroad is required for Pitt students to be recognized as an exchange student at UPF.
-Therefore, Pitt students must complete all necessary Pitt Study Abroad steps in addition to UPF's requirements.
-In other words, acceptance by Pitt Study Abroad does not guarantee acceptance by the exchange university.
+In addition to applying to the Pitt Global Experiences application, be sure to review UPF's fact sheet regarding their application requirements for incoming exchange students.
+A formal nomination from Pitt Global Experiences is required for a Pitt student to be recognized as an exchange student at UPF.
+Therefore, Pitt students must complete all necessary Pitt Global Experiences steps in addition to UPF's requirements.
+In other words, acceptance by Pitt Global Experiences does not guarantee acceptance by the exchange university.
+Please see this link for detailed information about UPF's application process.

 The exchange university may require the following to be submitted through an online application or by paper.
 Requirements may include but are not limited to the following:

-Pitt Business students may also apply for additional scholarship through the Pitt Business International Scholarships, as well as crowdfund using the Pitt Business Fund My Travel page.
+Pitt Business students may also apply for additional scholarships through Pitt Business International Scholarships, as well as crowdfund using the Pitt Business Fund My Travel page.
 Please note, that the application deadline for the Pitt Business International Scholarship is the same as the program application deadline.

 - Visa application